engrmahabub/wee/syntax/structure.md

 | asm      | Import Assembly
 | cpp      | Import C or C++ module
 | stop     | stop program execution with no message
-| halt     | stop program with error message
+| exit n   | stop program with error message
 | def      | Define user data type or type alias using :
 | let      | Declare variables using : with type or :=
 | set      | Establish or modify value for variables using :=